New officers wishing to join Avon and Somerset can do so by completing a Police Constable Degree Apprenticeship (PCDA).

 Standard PC eligibility criteria applies for all candidates wishing to undertake the programme.

-Candidates offered a place on the Police Constable Degree Apprenticeship will have they joining instructions shared with UWE Bristol as part of a data sharing agreement under GDPR.
+Candidates offered a place on the Police Constable Degree Apprenticeship will have their joining instructions shared with UWE Bristol as part of a data sharing agreement under GDPR.
 No information will be shared prior to acceptance of a formal offer.

 You can get up to date information about Police Constable Degree Apprenticeships from the College of Policing.